rgandsam/magento-1.x-cert/Magento.md

   </crontab>
 </config>

+####XML-DOM

 ######How does the framework discover active modules and their
 configuration?

 *See `Mage_Core_Model_Config`.

 Active modules and their configuration are discovered by going into the app/etc/modules/ directory and grabbing every XML file in the directory.
 The files are then looped through and checked to ensure that the modules are active.
+The framework then loads the module config files from each modules etc/ directory (Mage_Core_Model_Config->loadModulesConfiguration()) and adds them to the mammoth config object.

 ######What are the common methods with which the framework accesses its
 configuration values and areas?

-`Mage::getStoreConfig()`, `Mage_Core_Model_Config (through Mage::getConfig())`
+`Mage::getStoreConfig()`, `Mage_Core_Model_Config (through Mage::app()->getConfig()->getNode() or Mage::getConfig->getNode()` and `Mage::getStoreConfigFlag()`

 ######How are per-store configuration values established in the XML DOM?

+Per-store configuration values are read from the database (takes place in Mage_Core_Model_Config->_loadDb) or from the module config files (in the Mage_Core_Model_Config->loadModulesConfiguration function).
+They are stored in Mage_Core_Model_Config->_xml->stores property, and can be accessed with Mage::getConfig()->getNode() or Mage::getStoreConfig().

 ######By what process do the factory methods and autoloader enable class
 instantiation?

+The factory methods, depending on which is being called, either look in the registry for an existing object and then instantiate if not found (singleton and helper), or just instantiate a new object (model and block), by translating the name into a string like this: Namespace_Modulename_Model_Class.
+The framework first looks for the class by checking if it's path is registered in the config tree.
+The autoloader then replaces the underscores with directory separators and includes the file path.
+If the class is not found, an error is thrown.
+The factory method then instantiates the class, and returns it.

 ######Which class types have configured prefixes, and how does this relate to
 class overrides?